AKANKSHASINGH233/akankshasingh233/README.md

 -->
-I am an Ph.D student pursuing Data Science and Engineering at IISER,Bhopal Campus.
-I am interested in and am exploring the fields of Deep Learning, Machine Learning and applications involving intersections of these fields.
+I am a third Ph.D student pursuing Data Science and Engineering at IISER, Bhopal Campus.
+I am interested in and am exploring the fields of Deep Learning, Machine Learning, and applications involving intersections of these fields.

 **###Contact Me**